Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-As you approach Sion, the capital of the Valais canton, the two towering rock bastions of Tourbillon and Valère greet you from their lofty perches.
-There’ll be time to stroll the pedestrian streets of the Old Town, following the VBT optional walk prepared by your trip leaders, rich in culture and history and embellished with stone fountains and lively cafés.
-After lunch on your own, you travel back to your hotel, where you have time to rest in the shade of huge sequoia trees, walk on the trails of the landscaped park, or soak in the thermal pools, where your entry is included.
+As you approach Sion, the capital of the Valais canton, two dramatic rock outcrops—Tourbillon and Valère—rise into view, crowned by their historic castles.
+There will be time to stroll the pedestrian streets of the Old Town, following a VBT optional walk prepared by your Trip Leaders.
+This charming area is rich in culture and history, adorned with stone fountains and lined with lively cafés.

 Today's Ride Choices